Fabriquartz/ember-computed-convert-unit/README.md

 Usage
 ------------------------------------------------------------------------------

-ConvertUnit is a computed property that you can use in the same way as you normally would do.
+convertUnit is a computed property that you can use in the same way as you normally would do.
 It works for both 'classic' Ember and Ember Octane.
-You can both use the abbreviation and the full name of a type.
+To indicate a unit, you can use both the full name and the abbreviation of a unit. (e.g. 'kg'/'kilograms', 'ft'/'feet')

 ```js
 import Model       from '@ember-data/model';
 import convertUnit from 'ember-computed-convert-unit'